codeplay0314/GitHub-Interaction-Graph/data/GHArchive/README.md

 54G (from 2019-01 to 2019-03)

 ## Format
-All are seperated in different gz file by hour (e.g. 2019-01-17-6.json.gz), and each fz file contains only one json file, in which each line is a record of a user-triggered event.
+All are seperated in different gz file by hour (e.g. 2019-01-17-6.json.gz), and each gz file contains only one json file, in which each line is a record of a user-triggered event.
 An example of a ForkEvent record:
 ```json
 {